 5.3.1.
 Sponsored Programs Support Offices

 The Office of the Vice President for Research and Economic Development provides pre-award and contractual post-award services in support of sponsored research programs primarily through three offices; The Office of Proposal Development (OPD), The Office of Sponsored Programs (OSP), and Contracts and Grants Accounting (C&G).
-The Office of Proposal Development is required to aid UAH faculty in academic departments and staff in research centers to identify research opportunities, assist with large-scale proposals involving significant effort and multiple collaborators, manage the limited submission proposals process, and conduct proposal development training for faculty and staff.
+The Office of Proposal Development is responsible for aiding UAH faculty in academic departments and staff in research centers to identify research opportunities, assist with large-scale proposals involving significant effort and multiple collaborators, manage the limited submission proposals process, and conduct proposal development training for faculty and staff.
+The Office of Proposal Development will assist every faculty member and research center staff member who request assistance to the extent possible within the constraints of available resources.

 The Office of Sponsored Programs assists faculty and research staff in the submission of proposals and the management of awards.
 The Office of Sponsored Programs will have contracts and grants specialists to assist the UAH colleges and research centers.
 Pre-award assistance may include the identiﬁcation of potential sponsors and the preparation of the non-technical portions of proposals (e.g., budget preparation and the business/management aspects).
 The Office of Sponsored Programs staff assists principal investigators in complying with the policies and procedures of the University and the external sponsor.
 It is the responsibility of this ofﬁce to review all proposals, as well as to negotiate changes in the terms and conditions of existing research programs.
 The technical content of proposals for contracts and grants is the prerogative and responsibility of the faculty and appropriate research staff.